 It is understood that the G\$ 480 M (US\$ 2.4 M) for emergency works offered by IDB needs to have contracts awarded within 9 months of the emergency.
 This indicates that by the end of October 2005 contracts should be awarded.
+The GoG is not currently taking forward this offer from IDB.
+Action on this is required urgently.
 The Short Term Works suitable for award within this timescale include: